mayergabriela/Photography/README.md

 # Photography

-It's a Portfolio of a Photographer
+It's a project about a Web page of a Photographer